-Land that is too rough, steep, sandy, rocky, or for other reasons is unsuited for economical farm operations, is designated as Class 6 and is considered as nonirrigable.
-Land that is too high to be served by the water delivery system and land that will be used for right of way for roads and ditches is also termed nonirrigable.
+Land that is too rough, steep, sandy, rocky, or for other reasons is unsuited for economical farm operations, is termed non-irrigable.
+This includes land that lies above the water delivery system and land that will be used for rights of way for roads and ditches.